-The introductory courses include HSC 260 Introduction to Clinical Immunohematology, HSC 26 Introduction to Clinical Hematology, HSC 262 Introduction to Clinical Chemistry, HSC 26 Introduction to Clinical Immunology, HSC 301 Introduction to Coagulation and Hemostasis, HSC 302 Clinical Biochemistry, HSC 308 Introduction to Microbiology.
+The introductory courses include HSC 260 Introduction to Clinical Immunohematology, HSC 261 Introduction to Clinical Hematology, HSC 262 Introduction to Clinical Chemistry, HSC 263 Introduction to Clinical Immunology, HSC 301 Introduction to Coagulation and Hemostasis, HSC 302 Clinical Biochemistry, HSC 308 Introduction to Microbiology.
 All these courses have a lecture in which fundamentals of each subspecialty are covered.
 Students are evaluated using quizzes, take-home exercises, case studies and exams.
-Exams typically occurred 3-4 times a semester.
+Exams typically occur 3-4 times a semester.
 Five of these courses; 260, 261, 262, 263 and 308, have laboratory sessions.
-In the laboratories student have hands-on experience with basic laboratory techniques.
+In the laboratories, students have hands-on experience with basic laboratory techniques.
 Pipetting, serial dilutions, basic quality control, manual chemistries, manual immunology tests, white cell differentials, bacterial isolation and identification are some of the techniques covered in the laboratory sessions.
-Laboratory skills are evaluated through practical exams given once or twice a semester.
+Laboratory skills are evaluated through observation, lab reports, multiple choice exams and practical exams.